Student finance statistics

 Student debt is rapidly rising

-Unfortunately, the cost of higher education follows us into the workforce.
-Data from the Australian Taxation Office (ATO) shows the total amount of outstanding Higher Education Loan Program (HELP) debt has nearly tripled from $25.5 billion to $68.7 billion between 2012 and 2021.
-The average outstanding HELP debt is $23,685 as of 2021.
+Unfortunately, The cost of higher education continues to follow Australians into their working lives.
+According to data from the Australian Taxation Office (ATO), the total outstanding Higher Education Loan Program (HELP) debt grew from $25.5 billion in 2012 to $68.7 billion by 2021 and surged further to $78 billion in 2023.

-While you can't necessarily control the amount of debt you'll be left with after university, the good news is you won't owe a cent before you start earning above $47,014 per year.
+While you can't control the exact amount of debt you'll have after university, the repayment system ensures you won't need to start paying it off until you earn above $51,550 per year as of 2023.
 To keep track of how much debt you owe, you can check your balance online at myGov or by calling the ATO.

 It's important that you know how much of your HELP debt remains, particularly if you're looking to take on further debt through a mortgage, for example, as this can further reduce your disposable income.
 If you can, opting to make voluntary repayments on your student loan will help to reduce the amount you pay through indexation charges.